 Applying for the Extension of the Visa

-Visas can be extended by a period of 90 days but the application should be submitted before the original’s expiry.
-If your visa is close to expiring, it cannot be stressed strong enough that action needs to be taken!
+Visas can be extended by 90 days, but the application should be submitted before the original’s expiry.
+If your visa is close to expiring, it cannot be stressed strongly enough that action needs to be taken!

-Should you wish to apply for an extension but are sick with the virus, are in quarantine or simply wish to reduce social interaction, then please consider contacting our legal firm.
+Should you wish to apply for an extension but are sick with the virus, are in quarantine or wish to reduce social interaction, please consider contacting our legal firm.
 We can connect with you remotely through phone, email and video conferencing and provide all necessary assistance with the extension application.
-In order to apply for an extension the following documents are required:
+To apply for an extension, the following documents are required: